clarisma/just-the-docs/gol/build.md

 Value: 1 &ndash; 8,000,000 (default: 65,535)

 The maximum number of tiles into which the features of the GOL are organized.
-The actual number of tiles may be significantly less, based on the [`min-tile-density`](#min-tile-density).
+The actual number of tiles may be significantly less, based on [`min-tile-density`](#min-tile-density).
 A lower tile count results in a more compact GOL, while a higher tile count improves the performance of certain large-area spatial queries.

 A higher setting is also preferred if you intend to host a tile repository, as a more granular tileset reduces the amount of data users will have to download for their regions of interest.